top

 Emotional Distress with Dementia

-This video clip describes how to deal with emotional distress in a person with dementia (time: 3 minutes).
+The short video clip below shows how to help dementia patients cope with their emotional distress (time: 3 minutes).

-Emotional distress is commonly seen in individuals with Alzheimer’s disease and other related dementia’s, such as Vascular disease and Parkinson’s disease.
+Emotional distress is common for people with Alzheimer’s disease and other dementias.
 Knowing how to handle a dementia patient who is highly anxious or extremely upset is key to calming the person down and preventing emotional escalation.
 The following tips will assist in deescalating the emotional distress of an individual with dementia.

 From there, try to determine which emotion, such as fear, anxiety, anger, frustration, etc., the individual is feeling.
-Express empathy and utilize phrases, such as “it looks like”, “it sounds like”, and “it seems like”.
-Doing so allows you to make note of the situation and reflect it back to the individual with dementia.
+Express empathy and utilize phrases, such as “it looks like you are feeling frustrated,” “it sounds like you are really angry,” and “it seems like you are sad.”
+Doing so allows you to make note of the situation and reflect it back to the individual with dementia, which expresses empathy without making your opinion seem like a fact, and it gives the dementia patient a chance to express what they’re feeling, if they can.

-With an individual in an earlier stage of Alzheimer’s disease, redirection can be used to decrease emotional distress.
-You see what the individual is doing and / or saying and you direct their attention in a slightly different direction.
-For example, in the video, an individual with dementia is upset and anxious, looking for her mother because she needs her to fix her dress.
-The caregiver redirects her by saying, “She did a lot of sewing, didn’t she.”
+With an individual in an earlier stage of Alzheimer’s disease, one can decrease their emotional distress by moving their attention in a slightly different direction without totally changing the subject, a technique known as redirection.
+You can see an example of redirection in the video below when an individual with dementia is upset and anxious and looking for her mother because she needs her to fix her dress, and the caregiver redirects by asking the dementia patient, “She did a lot of sewing, didn’t she?”
 This leads the woman with dementia to talk about how her mother handmade everything, including her wedding dress.
-The caregiver then asks about the wedding dress, and the woman’s need to find her mother to fix the dress she is currently wearing all seems forgotten.
+The caregiver then asks about the wedding dress, and the woman’s need to find her mother to fix the dress she is currently wearing is forgotten.

-For those who are in the later stages of dementia, distraction, rather than redirection may be required.
-Distraction is taking the dementia patient’s attention away from what they are feeling and / or thinking by distracting him or her with something else.
+For those who are in the later stages of dementia, distraction rather than redirection may be required.
+Distraction is taking the dementia patient’s attention away from what they are feeling and/or thinking by distracting them with something else entirely.
 Since language becomes an issue as the disease progresses, distraction will need to be done with an object.
 An example of distraction is as follows: A caregiver uses a positive physical approach and hands a highly agitated Alzheimer’s patient (who loves cake) a slice of cake.
-This causes him or her to forget all about what was distressing, as the focus is now on going to eat the dessert.
+This causes them to forget about their distress because they are focused on eating the dessert.

 Learn how to deal with emotional distress in a person with dementia.
 Includes using the "Positive Approach".